enkidevs/curriculum/python/functional-programming/sum-all-map-functions/map-built-in-iii.md

 The above lambda function adds 2 to each number in our list.

-> Remember, in functional programming, functions can take functions.
-So, instead of a list of data, `map` may take a list of functions, and output a list of new functions.
-This gives a sense of how versatile and useful the `map` function can be.
+> 💡 Remember, instead of a list of data, `map` may take a list of functions, and output a list of new functions.

 ---